kstenerud/concise-encoding/ce-structure.md

 | `Indian`     | `I`          |
 | `Pacific`    | `P`          |

-A Decoder **MUST** convert abbreviated areas back to their full names.
+A decoder **MUST NOT** blindly pass abbreviated area names to the application.
+Convert the time data to a host-supported format first.

 ##### Special Areas